Dawson Knox Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- In last week's outing against the Patriots, Knox was targeted three times, picking up 11 yards on two receptions while scoring one touchdown.
+- In last week's game against the Patriots, Knox was targeted three times and recorded two catches for 11 yards and scored one touchdown.

-- Over his last three outings, Knox racked up 13 catches on 17 targets and averaged 36.3 receiving yards with two touchdowns.
+- In his last three games, Knox has caught 13 passes for 109 yards and two touchdowns.
+He was targeted 17 times, and averaged 36.3 yards per game.

 Knox's Buffalo Teammates